 The weirdest thing about us is the head trip we place on ourselves.
 No other creature on earth is ashamed of their sexual functioning like we are.

 Some people argue that shame is a necessary part of our conscience.
 Thesaurus.com even lists shame as the number one synonym for conscience.

 A common assumption is that without shame, we would be destructive and wild.

 I disagree.
 Shame is lame, especially when it comes to sexuality.

-As a result, self reflection follows and activates our conscience.
-Then, we have the opportunity to learn from our mistakes.
+As a result, we have the opportunity to learn from our mistakes.

 Today’s project serves as a way to explore shameless creativity and the beauty of imperfection.

 This simple drawing exercise includes a lesson about surrealism, nature, sexuality, and the benefits of avoiding perfectionistic thinking.

 It’s impressive how much we can accomplish with 30 minutes of drawing.